 Applies to aldesleukin: intravenous powder for solution

-Along with its needed effects, aldesleukin (the active ingredient contained in Proleukin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, aldesleukin (the active ingredient contained in Proleukin) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking aldesleukin:More common
+If any of the following side effects occur while taking aldesleukin, check with your doctor or nurse immediately:More common

 - fever or chills